 |C.||Petition to Transfer Credits

-Students pursuing a graduate program leading to the master's degree may transmit a written petition to the Dean of the Graduate School requesting permission to transfer up to 12 graduate quarter credits taken while a graduate student in another recognized graduate school to be applied toward the Master's degree here.
-The petition must be accompanied by a written recommendation from the student's graduate program adviser.
-The minimum residence requirement of three quarters at the University of Washington may not be reduced by transfer credit.
+Students pursuing a graduate program leading to the master's degree may submit a petition to the Dean of the Graduate School requesting permission to transfer up to 6 graduate quarter credits taken while a graduate student in another recognized graduate school to be applied toward the Master's degree here.
+The petition must be accompanied by a recommendation from the student's graduate program.

 |B.||Application for Degree

 The student must submit a master's degree request to the Graduate School the quarter in which the student expects the degree to be conferred.
 Based on academic unit recommendation, the Graduate School will review and process all requests on a quarterly basis.